trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for September 9, 2021:
+COVID vaccination update for September 13, 2021:

--   Shots reported today: 102,817 (56% 2nd doses)
+-   Shots reported today \*: 32,417 (60% 2nd doses)
--   Total shots given: 54,161,320
+-   Total shots given: 54,432,000
--   Age 12+ w/ 1+ Shots: 84.5%
+-   Age 12+ w/ 1+ Shots: 84.8%
--   Age 18+ w/ 1+ Shots: 84.3% (est)
+-   Age 18+ w/ 1+ Shots: 84.6% (est)
--   Shots per 100 people: 141.4
+-   Shots per 100 people: 142.2
--   People fully vaccinated: 25,897,113
+-   People fully vaccinated: 26,055,577
--   Doses distributed: 63,731,504
+-   Doses distributed: 63,728,994
--   Share of distributed doses administered: 85.0%
+-   Share of distributed doses administered: 85.4%
--   Inventory: 108.9 days (at avg pace)
+-   Inventory: 112 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

+Note: Includes some weekend doses

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 87,841/day over the past week and 98,211/day the week prior.Canada’s pace has slowed recently.
-We’re now 84% below our June 30 peak average of 542,779.
-Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by September 9
+Our 7-day average pace of giving shots: 82,986/day over the past week and 84,844/day the week prior.Canada’s pace has slowed recently.
+We’re now 85% below our June 30 peak average of 542,779.
+Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by September 13

 ![](Plots/pace_national2.png)